shawn-nyk/tp/docs/DeveloperGuide.md

 1. Adding a company called garena with its non-optional relevant fields such as address being `201 Victoria St`, email being `garenaHires@garena.com` and phone number being `65093545`

-   1. Prerequisites: Garena not already added in Internhunter.
+   1. Prerequisites: Garena not already added in InternHunter.

    1. Test case: `add com n/Garena a/201 Victoria St e/GarenaHires@garena.com p/65093545`  <br>
       Expected: A card displaying information of the company is added.
 The right display will show full information of the company added.